datarob/termstrc/README.md

 ## Development

-To install the development version of termstrc, it's easiest to use the [devtools](http://cran.r-project.org/package=devtools) package:
+To install the development version of *termstrc*, it's easiest to use the [devtools](http://cran.r-project.org/package=devtools) package:

 ```r
 library(devtools)
 install_github("termstrc", "datarob")
 ```

 You can also download the [zip ball](https://github.com/datarob/termstrc/zipball/master) or [tar ball](https://github.com/datarob/termstrc/tarball/master), decompress and run `R CMD INSTALL` on it.
-(On Windows first install [Rtools](http://cran.rstudio.com/bin/windows/Rtools/).
+(On Windows first install [Rtools](http://cran.rstudio.com/bin/windows/Rtools/)).